 - To achieve high output current without the breakdown of the wire insulation, engineers must carry out a careful selection of wire size (diameter).

-- To minimize the winding length, lessen cost and achieve the lowest possible DC Resistance, designers must optimize core shape and bobbin size.
+- To minimize the winding length, lessen cost and achieve the lowest possible DC Resistance, designers must optimize the core shape and bobbin size.

 - The high switching frequency can reduce transformer size, but engineers must avoid increased AC losses from core loss, proximity effect, and skin effect.